Today, Woztell is launching Partner Talks, an initiative aimed at showcasing how Whatsapp and the WhatsApp API is used around the world.

 This interview is dedicated to how WhatsApp is used in Costa Rica and Latin America, so, let’s start.

-The usage keeps increasing and, as of now, there is no sign of a change in user preference.
+The usage keeps increasing and, as of now, there is no sign of changing user preference.

 WhatsApp is the most used messaging app and will remain so in the future.
 It is used both for personal and business purposes.